Ways to Store Your Scrap Securely

 If you cannot secure a safe storage space:

-As you can see, there are many safe ways to store your scrap finds both in the long and short term.
-Whatever method you go for, it should shield your collection from thieves and weather elements.
+As you can see, there are many safe ways to store your scrap finds for the long and short term.
+Whatever method you use should shield your collection from thieves and weather elements.
 It should also comply with the local and city regulations.